-The Struggling Graduate is a blog created by a struggling graduate herself who is learning how to survive and thrive in the new and terrifying world of ‘official’ adulthood.
+The Struggling Graduate is a blog created by a struggling graduate herself who is attempting to gracefully stumble through the exciting and terrifying world of ‘official’ adulthood.

-Upon graduating in the summer of ’18, I thought I was totally prepared for the transition phase in going from student to full-fledged adult.
+Upon graduating in the summer of ’18, I thought I was totally prepared for real-life ‘adulthood’.
 I watched friends go through the struggle themselves before me, so I planned to learn from their mistakes.
 However, what I learned was that just like war and giving birth, no matter how many books you read about it, you’ll never be prepared until you live it.

 The Struggling Graduate is an in-progress guide to surviving the ‘real world’.
-It’s a goal crushing, growth-oriented community created to let graduates know they’re not alone, no matter what their circumstances are.
-It’s a place for graduates to share their personal stories and give other new grads the tools to making it through this transition period.
+It’s a goal crushing, growth-oriented but also self-love encouraging community created to let other new-ish adults know they’re not alone, no matter what their circumstances are.
+It’s a place to be real, vulnerable and rise from the ashes (or banana peels).

 The Struggling Graduate is your twenties toolkit to help you navigate the struggle.
 And then crush it.
-From one graduate to another, you got this.
+From one adult to another, you got this.